xcvzmoon/dms-toolkit-rs/ARCHITECTURE.md

    - **PdfHandler**: Parses PDF structure, extracts and cleans text
    - **DocxHandler**: Parses DOCX XML, extracts text from paragraphs
    - **XlsxHandler**: Reads Excel sheets, converts cells to text
+   - **ImageHandler**: Uses OCR to detect and recognize text in images

 6. **Result Handling**:
    - If extraction succeeds: The text is stored, and encoding is set to "utf-8" for metadata